suleymanarslan/notebook/quotes.md

 > Only from the heart can you touch the sky.

+> Give your weakness to one who helps

+أنا الحق (En-el Hak)

+> Not only the thirsty seek the water, the water as well seeks the thirsty.

 > You are not a drop in the ocean.
 You are the entire ocean in a drop.

+> Your heart is the size of an ocean.
+Go find yourself in its hidden depths

 ### Türkçe